charleskorn/charleskorn.github.io/_drafts/how-i-collect-telemetry-from-batect-users.md

 Armed with this information, I decided to try to help users upgrade more often and more rapidly - there was little point spending time building new features and fixing bugs if only a small proportion of users benefited from these improvements.

 My solution was to add support for Batect's wrapper script to [Renovate](https://github.com/renovatebot/renovate).
-This means that users can automatically receive pull requests whenever I release a new version of Batect, and upgrading is as simple as merging the PR.
+This means that projects that use Renovate will automatically receive pull requests to upgrade to the new version whenever I release a new version of Batect, and upgrading is as simple as merging the PR.

 Again, the data shows this has been a success: whereas previously, a new version would only slowly be adopted, now, new versions of Batect make up over 40% of sessions within a month of release.